-One glorious summer day, I ventured into the sleepy village of Santa María del Camí, a 20-minute drive from Mallorca’s bustling capital, Palma, to visit Artesanía Textil Bujosa, a small, family-run workshop that makes robas de llengües, a traditional Ikat textile typical of the Balearic island.
-The main street was eerily quiet and void of people – it was siesta time – so, squinting in the afternoon sun at the workshop’s unassuming façade and frail, wooden door, I crossed the threshold into the coolness of the shop and was received with a friendly ‘hola’.
+One glorious summer day, I ventured into the sleepy village of Santa María del Camí, a 20-minute drive from Mallorca’s bustling capital, Palma, to visit Artesanía Textil Bujosa.
+This small, family-run workshop makes robas de llengües, a traditional Ikat textile typical of the Balearic island.
+The main street was eerily quiet and void of people – it was siesta time – so, squinting in the afternoon sun at the workshop’s unassuming façade and frail, wooden door, I crossed the threshold into the cool, dark shop and was received with a friendly ‘hola’.

 After eying colorful bolts of fabric stacked high on rickety shelves, I was ushered into a small patio with a large, rudimentary basin – this is where linen, cotton and silk threads are hand-dyed and transformed into Ikat textiles.
 On one wall, hung wooden shelves with rows of glass jars full of natural dyes that looked like exotic spices, while, from a room to the left, came a deafening, clanking noise that sounded like a thousand machines in motion.